Should the Save Icon Still be a Floppy?

 I know that the molecules I’m made up of constantly change, but that’s a gradual process - I’m never going to completely disintegrate and then reappear out of different pieces as part of the natural course of things.

-28. Gravatar Teague UNITED STATES Says:
+28. Teague UNITED STATES Internet Explorer Windows says:

 Mild Spoiler Alert!